nicolle-chm/PowerBi_DatabelChurnSet/README.md

-# Power Bi Project
+# Databel Telecom's Customer Churn Analysis in Power Bi

-Created a PowerBi Dashboard to show the Churn percentage of Databel Telecom.
-In this way, I tried to give a visual answer to why do customers leave
+I have created a dynamic Power BI dashboard to illustrate Databel Telecom's Customer Churn Analysis.
+Through this dashboard, I've strived to provide a compelling visual narrative, shedding light on the factors behind customer attrition.
+By leveraging interactive data visualization, I aim to uncover insights into why customers choose to discontinue their services with Databel, empowering data-driven decision-making for retention strategies and business growth